rm-hull/luma.oled/doc/python-usage.rst

   # substitute ssd1331(...) or sh1106(...) below if using that device
   device = ssd1306(serial)

 The display device should now be configured for use.
-The specific :py:class:`luma.oled.device.ssd1306`, :py:class:`luma.oled.device.ssd1325`, :py:class:`luma.oled.device.ssd1331`, or :py:class:`luma.oled.device.sh1106`, classes all expose a ``display()`` method which takes an image with attributes consistent with the capabilities of the device.
+The device classes all expose a ``display()`` method which takes an image with attributes consistent with the capabilities of the device.
 However, for most cases, for drawing text and graphics primitives, the canvas class should be used as follows:

 .. code:: python